SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

         } else {
             println("It's not that cold.
 Wear a t-shirt.")
         }
-    <<< It's really warm.
+    <// It's really warm.
 Don't forget to to wear sunscreen.
-    /// prints "It's really warm.
-Don't forget to to wear sunscreen."

 Here, an additional ``if`` clause has been added to respond to particularly warm temperatures.
 The final ``else`` clause still remains,